Serena293/fullstack-project/README.md

 Task Management App
 Overview
 This task management application is built with React, Spring Boot, Bootstrap, Sass, and PWA (Progressive Web App) technologies.
-The app allows users to save, modify, and delete tasks, providing a dynamic calendar for task organization.
+The app allows users to save, modify, and delete tasks, providing a dynamic calendar for task organisation.
 Additionally, users can register, manage their passwords, and communicate with other registered users via chat.

 Features
 Task Management: Add, update, and delete tasks.

-Dynamic Calendar: Organize tasks by date using a dynamic calendar view.
+Dynamic Calendar: Organise tasks by date using a dynamic calendar view.

 User Registration: Users can register for an account and receive a confirmation email upon successful registration.